SHAOYIKYEOH/client_a-ai-product-classifier/README.md

 The SQL queries used to clean, organize and prepare the data for this analysis are available [here].

-The SQL queries used to send prompts to the AI model are available [here].
+The SQL queries used to send prompts to the AI model are available [here](ai-prompts.sql).

 The results can be found [here].